coinbase/mesh-ethereum/README.md

 **Options:** `8080`, any compatible port number **Default:** None

-`PORT` is the port to use for Rosetta.
+`PORT` is the port to use for Mesh.

 #### Optional Arguments